rohberg/volto-searchkit-block/README.md

 You have ElasticSearch up and running with Plone.
 See `collective.elastic.ingest` and `collective.elastic.ingest` how to set up.

-For searching in blocks content, install [`rohberg.elasticsearchblocks`](https://github.com/rohberg/rohberg.elasticsearchblocks) and enable its behavior.
+For searching in blocks content, install [`rohberg.elasticsearchblocks`](https://github.com/rohberg/rohberg.elasticsearchblocks) and enable its behavior on your content types.

 ## Configuration

 The block is not for editors.
-So please enable adding searchkitblock once by
+So please enable adding a searchkit block once by

 ```js
 config.blocks.blocksConfig.searchkitblock.restricted = true;